bluesky/tiled/docs/source/tutorials/navigation.md

-# Navigate a Tree
+# Navigate with the Python Client

 In this tutorial we will navigate a collection of datasets using Tiled's Python client.

-To follow along, start the Tiled server with the demo Tree from a Terminal.
+To follow along, start the Tiled server with example data from a Terminal.

 ```
 tiled serve pyobject --public tiled.examples.generated:demo